 How is the sample collected for testing?

 Sputum samples may be ‘expectorated’ or induced.
 Expectorated samples are coughed up and put into a cup provided by the laboratory.
 The person's mouth should be rinsed with water or a salt solution before to sample collection.
 Deep coughing is generally required, and the person should be informed that it is phlegm/mucus from the lungs that is necessary, not saliva.
-If someone cannot produce a sputum sample, then it can often be induced by inhaling a sterile saline or glycerin aerosol for several minutes to loosen phlegm in the lungs.
+If someone cannot produce a sputum sample, then it can often be induced by inhaling a sterile saline for several minutes to loosen phlegm in the lungs.

 All samples collected should be taken to the laboratory promptly for processing while they are fresh.
 Sputum samples must be checked by the laboratory before testing.
 Successful sputum culture needs good sample collection.
 A sample that is not "adequate" must be rejected and a further sample collected.